Kchaitanya30/Processing-Geographic-Data/Geometry Processing and Method Development/README.md

 - Input: mass_tracts_townships_Merge
 - Output: mass_tracts_townships_Dissolve
 - Dissolve Fields: NEAR_FID
-- Check Create a multi part feature -
+- Check **Create multipart feature**
-- Dont check unsplit - it could create slivers
+- Don’t check **Unsplit** — it could create slivers
-- Based on a common field or common identifier, it dissolves
+- Based on a common field or identifier, it dissolves features
-- It is a one to many relationship
+- It is a one-to-many relationship
-- We have find similar value fields, it mean
-- It dissolved all the middle polygons in it
+- It dissolves the middle polygons

 ## Join
 - Input:mass_tracts_2010_aeac84